This is an ultimate blog launch checklist that you’ll need to set your blog up for success.

 - Develop monetization strategies

-In a nutshell, a mission statement is a roadmap for my blogging journey.
+In a nutshell, the mission statement is a roadmap for my blogging journey.

 So, write your blogging mission statement and keep in a place where you can see that every day.